onflow/fcl-dev-wallet/README.md

 ## All-In-One

-You can run the dev-wallet + Flow emulator using the docker-compose file in the project using the following command:
+You can run the dev-wallet + Flow emulator together using `docker-compose`:

 ```
 docker-compose up -d